tbrowder/brlcad-usgs-topo-tools/README.md

 The build system uses CMake available from <http://gmake.org/>.

 USGS elevation data used for this project were obtained their Earth Explorer at <http://earthexplorer.usgs.gov/>.
+(Note that registration is required to download data.
+Registration is free.)